opentofu/opentofu/CONTRIBUTING.md

 Eager to get started on coding?
 Here's the short version:

 1. Set up a Go development environment with Git.
-2. Pay attention to copyright: write the code yourself, avoid copy/paste.
+2. Pay attention to copyright: [please read the DCO](https://developercertificate.org/), write the code yourself, avoid copy/paste.
 Disable or limit your AI coding assistant.
 3. Run the tests with `go test` in the package you are working on.
 4. Build OpenTofu by running `go build ./cmd/tofu`.
 5. Update [the changelog](CHANGELOG.md).